-Few studies discuss the role of combining imaging parameters such as ultrasound elastography with laboratory biomarkers in the detection and staging of hepatic fibrosis, but the results of such assessments overlap[12,13].
-In the current study, combining ADC and miRs (200b, 21 and 29b) increased the sensitivity, specificity and accuracy for differentiating controls from patients with fibrosis.
+Few studies discuss the role of combining imaging parameters, such as ultrasound elastography, with laboratory biomarkers in the detection and staging of hepatic fibrosis, but the results of such assessments overlap[12,13].
+In the current study, combining ADC and miRs (200b, 21 and 29b) increased the sensitivity, specificity, and accuracy for differentiating controls from patients with fibrosis.
 The combination of ADC with miR-200 increased the AUC for detection of hepatic fibrosis and differentiation of patients with early fibrosis from those with late fibrosis.

-As regard limitations of the current work.
-First, the small sample size which limits the statistical power.
+Regarding limitations of the current work: First, the small sample size limited the statistical power.
 Therefore, further studies are needed at a larger scale to confirm the results of this work.
-Second, the use of diffusion-weighted MR imaging.
-Further studies using recent diffusion modules such as diffusion kurtosis imaging and diffusion tensor imaging at 3-tesla will improve the results.
-Third, this study used regions of interest for localization.
-Further studies should use advanced post-processing methods, such as machine learning and histogram analysis[47-50].
+Second, the use of diffusion-weighted MR imaging may have limited the conclusions of our findings.
+Further studies using recent diffusion modules such as diffusion kurtosis imaging and diffusion tensor imaging at 3-tesla will improve the quality of the results.
+Third, this study used regions of interest for localization, and further studies should be performed using advanced post-processing methods, such as machine learning and histogram analysis[47-50].

-In conclusion, this study concluded that combining ADC and miRs offers a new non-invasive method for diagnosis and staging of hepatic fibrosis in patients with chronic hepatitis C.
+In conclusion, we demonstrated that combining ADC and miRs offers a new non-invasive method for diagnosis and staging of hepatic fibrosis in patients with chronic hepatitis C.

 ARTICLE HIGHLIGHTS

-Research Background
+Research background

-Hepatitis C virus infection is considered one of the most widespread causes of chronic liver disease that results in cirrhosis, fibrosis together with portal hypertension and hepatocellular carcinoma.
-When it is possible to early diagnose hepatic fibrosis, the therapy will be more effective in reduction of hepatic decompensation and improvement of patient survival.
-Liver biopsy is considered the gold standard for early detection of hepatic fibrosis, but it is invasive and having many side effects.
-Multiple noninvasive laboratory and imaging modalities could be used in detection and quantification of hepatic fibrosis but still with variable accuracy.
-The liver contains multiple micro-RNAs (miR) (21, 200b and 29b) that are correlated to presence and degree of hepatic fibrosis).
-Magnetic resonance imaging (MRI) with diffusion-weighted imaging and apparent diffusion coefficient (ADC) can also detect and correlate with hepatic fibrosis.
+Hepatitis C virus infection is considered one of the most widespread causes of chronic liver disease that results in cirrhosis, fibrosis together with portal hypertension, and hepatocellular carcinoma.
+When it is possible to diagnose early hepatic fibrosis, the therapy will be more effective in the reduction of hepatic decompensation and improvement of patient survival.
+Liver biopsy is considered the gold standard for early detection of hepatic fibrosis, but it is invasive and has many side effects.
+Multiple non-invasive laboratory and imaging modalities could be used in detection and quantification of hepatic fibrosis but have variable accuracy.
+The liver contains multiple micro-RNAs (miR) (21, 200b and 29b) that have been correlated to the presence and degree of hepatic fibrosis.
+Magnetic resonance imaging (MRI) with diffusion-weighted imaging and apparent diffusion coefficient (ADC) can also detect and are correlated with hepatic fibrosis.

 Research motivation

 Early detection and staging of hepatic fibrosis are of great value in treatment of chronic liver disease caused by hepatitis C virus.
-The available methods to detect and stage fibrosis are either invasive like biopsy or noninvasive like laboratory and imaging but not accurate.
-The combination of serum markers of hepatic fibrosis (miR 21, 200b and 29b) together with MRI with diffusion-weighted imaging was challenging to introduce new dependable and noninvasive method helping in early detection and staging of hepatic fibrosis and cirrhosis.
+The available methods to detect and stage fibrosis are either invasive (like biopsy) or non-invasive (like laboratory and imaging), which is not accurate.
+The combination of serum markers of hepatic fibrosis (miR 21, 200b and 29b) together with MRI with diffusion-weighted imaging is a potential new dependable and non-invasive method to help in early detection and staging of hepatic fibrosis and cirrhosis.

 Research objectives

-In this prospective study we evaluated the role of combination between ADC and miR (21, 200b and 29b) as an alternative noninvasive tool for detection and staging of hepatic fibrosis in patients with chronic hepatitis C viral infection.
+In this prospective study, we evaluated the role of combining ADC and miR (21, 200b and 29b) as an alternative non-invasive tool for detection and staging of hepatic fibrosis in patients with chronic hepatitis C viral infection.

 Research methods

 From October 2012 to December 2015, 215 consecutive patients with histopathological evidence of chronic hepatitis C virus cirrhosis were included in our study.
 Seven cases were excluded, so the final number of the study patients was 208.
-MRI with diffusion-weighted MRI (DWI) together with hepatitis C serum markers and serum miR (21, 200b and 29b) were done for all patients.
+Diffusion-weighted MRI (DWI) together with hepatitis C serum markers and serum miR (21, 200b and 29b) were performed for all patients.
 The MRI and laboratory results were compared with that of the control group containing 82 normal volunteers and with the results of liver biopsy histopathological examination.

 Research results